-Many devices maintain security log data that lets you see what kinds of network traffic is allowed or denied on your network.
+Many devices maintain security log data that lets you see what kinds of network traffic are allowed or denied on your network.
 For example, audit logs and access controls can help identify suspicious users misusing their access privileges.
-And possibly prevent a poteformatntial brute force attack.
+And possibly prevent a potential brute force attack.

 Another example is authentication log files capturing user attempts to access a network resource.
 This helps debug access issues and alter authentication policies.
 It also logs high-level security events for auditing purposes.

 Security logs are often a subset of system logs recording events that are particular to the security and safety of your IT infrastructure.

 Examples of Log Files Generated by Operating Systems

 Log files keep track of all the events generated by an operating system, helping developers of both software and hardware have an easier time troubleshooting.

 Windows log types in the Event viewer are categorized into five folders for easier access.

 - Application events log: Log files generated by each application that writes to Windows Event Log.

 - Security log: Logs related to security, such as unsuccessful logins, authentication failures, file deletion, password changes and more.
 Typically written by Windows itself.